rvalentini/globear/README.md

-# globear
+# Globear

 [insert small Totoro here]

-A 'beartastic' image viewer application written in Clojure/ClojureScript using mapbox gl js.
+A 'beartastic' image viewer application written in Clojure/ClojureScript using Mapbox GL JS.

 I started to work on this application with the goal to have my own personalized, highly customized travel/blog/food-guide/photo-diary/stuff-my-parents-would-like-to-see application and also to learn more about programming in Clojure and Clojurescript.
-The application is not anywhere near complete at the moment, but already provides enough features to be used as a geospatial iamge viewer.
-I am of course working relentlessly on creating new features for globear and you can see a rough outline of the things to come in the TODO section below.
+The application is not anywhere near complete at the moment, but already provides enough features to be used as a geospatial image viewer.
+I am of course working relentlessly on creating new features for Globear and you can see a rough outline of the things to come in the TODO section below.

-in this project I managed to combined three of my interests:
+in this project I managed to combine three of my interests:
-1. Clojure
+1. Programming Clojure
 2. Traveling
 3. The works of Hayao Miyazaki